ten tips to hold onto your warm leads

 Case studies and testimonials are proof of how your products work and the results they bring for your customers.
 They play a key role in driving demand for your product so your leads can enjoy the same results.

-Share case studies with similar use cases for your warm lead’s business to make it more relatable.
+Share case studies with similar use cases for your warm leads' businesses to make them more relatable.
 For example, if your client is in the banking industry, sharing a case study of a customer with a similar challenge in the same industry can help to move the needle.
 This is because people will connect with real-life examples faster than an abstract idea of how you can help them.

 It’s also a nice way to show leads that you care about their business goals.
 “Letting them know, in the aforementioned way, that you are thinking of them as more than an opportunity helps a lot,” says Rhonda Alexander, Market Development Rep at DocuSign